Action of 1 August 1801: Battle

 Severely damaged, Tripoli struck her colors to indicate surrender.
 As Enterprise moved towards the vessel to accept its surrender, the Tripolitans hoisted their flag and fired upon Enterprise.
-The Tripolitans again attempted to board the American schooner, but were repelled by Enterprise broadsides and musketry.
+The Tripolitans again attempted to board the American schooner but were repelled by broadsides and musketry.
 After another exchange of fire, the Tripolitans struck their colors a second time.
 Sterett once more ceased firing and moved closer to Tripoli.
 In response, Rous again raised his colors and attempted to board Enterprise.
 Enterprise's accurate gunnery once more forced Tripoli to veer off.
-As the action continued, Rous perfidiously feigned a third surrender in an attempt to draw the American schooner within grappling range.
-This time, Sterett kept his distance, and ordered Enterprise's guns to be lowered to aim at the polacca's waterline, a tactic that threatened to sink the enemy ship.
-The next American broadsides struck their target, causing massive damage, dismasting her mizzen-mast, and reducing her to a sinking condition.
+As the action continued, Rous perfidiously feigned a third surrender in an attempt to draw the schooner within grappling range.
+This time, Sterett kept his distance and ordered Enterprise's guns to be lowered to aim at the polacca's waterline, a tactic that threatened to sink the enemy ship.
+The next American broadsides struck their target, causing massive damage, dismasting her mizzen-mast and reducing her to a sinking condition.
 With most of his crew dead or wounded, the injured Admiral Rous finally threw the Tripolitan flag into the sea to convince Sterett to end the action.

 Aftermath

-At the end of the action Tripoli was severely damaged; 30 of her crew were dead and another 30 were injured.
-The polacca's first lieutenant was among the casualties and Admiral Rous himself was injured in the fighting.
-In what amounted to a total American victory over the Tripolitans, Enterprise had suffered only superficial damage and no casualties.
+At the end of the action Tripoli was severely damaged; 30 of her crew were dead and another 30 injured.
+The polacca's first lieutenant was among the casualties, and Admiral Rous was injured in the fighting.
+In what amounted to a total American victory, Enterprise had suffered only superficial damage and no casualties.
 Sterett, whose orders did not give him the authority to retain prizes, let the polacca limp back to Tripoli.
 However, before setting her free, the Americans cut down Tripoli's masts and sufficiently disabled her so that she could barely make sail.
 Sterett then continued his journey to Malta and picked up the supplies for which he was sent before returning to the blockade.